 What Should I Expect?

 Our services start with a time of sung worship.
 While we are singing we take up our offering, because for us our giving is as much an act of worship as singing is.
-We expect guests not to give, but you are welcome to if you would like to.
+We do not expect guests to give, but you are welcome to if you would like to.
 We share Communion most Sundays, during which we take bread and juice in remembrance of Jesus’ death and resurrection.
 After Communion, we hear a sermon, which will usually last around 30 minutes.
 After the sermon, we close with a song before enjoying a cup of coffee or tea together.
 We are currently beginning the process of linking our congregations to be one church in two locations.

 What About My Kids?